SAHARSH123/Sql-Executor/README.md

 - Its a sql executor which can execute predefined sql listed at bottom as it doesn't have any backend.

+## Features
+- We have a predefined set of sql to run on the editor.
+- Once run we can see the results of each query.
+- On Click of accordian we can see the table corresponding to that query.
+- We have download button through which we can download CSV of that table.

+## Predefine SQLS

+- select \* from categories
+- select \* from customers
+- select \* from employee
+- select \* from employeeTerritory
+- select \* from products

 ## Tech

 Dillinger uses a number of open source projects to work properly: